JSC-4/MicroBlaze_GPIO/README.md

 	Parity: None
 ```

 ## Additional Comments

-- The previous project to create a MicroBlaze processor with a UART core is foune [here](https://github.com/JSCBLOG/Microblaze_Hello_World)
+- The previous project to create a MicroBlaze processor with a UART core is found [here](https://github.com/JSCBLOG/Microblaze_Hello_World)
 - To change the buad rate, this can be done by clicking on the on the USB UART ip core in the block design.

 ## Issues and Bugs